shotastage/Fileable.swift/README.md

 ![Swift 4](https://img.shields.io/badge/Swift-4-orange.svg?style=flat)

-FileKit is file utilities for Swift.
+Fileable is file utilities for Swift.
 It enables to mange files or directories efficiently and easily.

 # Installation